-Christina Jeffrey, CEO
+Christina Jeffrey, Co-Founder & CEO

-Christina Jeffrey is the Co-founder and CEO of TecSalud.
+Christina Jeffrey is the Co-Founder and CEO of TecSalud.
 Prior to TecSalud, Christina was the Senior Director of Strategic Partnerships at Dimagi where she led Latin America, Caribbean, and United States new market and business strategy.
 Christina has designed and managed dozens of digital health programs and partnerships across the Americas and Africa.
 She has developed technology adoption strategies and project sustainability models for local, regional, and multinational initiatives with partners such as the Inter-American Development Bank, the World Bank, World Vision, Harvard School of Public Health, Universidad Peruana Cayetano Heredia, Rainforest Alliance, Catholic Relief Services, Fundación Cardiovascular de Colombia, Brown University, International Federation of Obstetrics and Gynecology, and the University of Washington.

 Before Dimagi, Christina worked in healthcare consulting with Synthesis Health Systems and Children's Hospital Boston, and in the investment banking industry at Brown Brothers Harriman.
 She holds a Masters in Public Health from Northeastern University and a B.S in Psychology from Rollins College.

-Gillian Javetski, COO
+Gillian Javetski, Co-Founder & COO

-Gillian Javetski is the Co-founder and Chief Operating Officer of TecSalud.
+Gillian Javetski is the Co-Founder and Chief Operating Officer of TecSalud.
 Gillian has built her career working in technology for development organizations in various project management, business development, marketing, and operations roles - including at Vecna Cares, Dimagi, Telerivet, Partners in Health, One Laptop Per Child, and the United Nations Development Programme (UNDP).
 She has managed over 30 digital health projects that utilize frontline technology to augment health programs in low-resource settings, including a 12-country malaria surveillance system funded by USAID's President's Malaria Initiative.
 Prior to TecSalud, Gillian was the Director of Business Development and a Project Lead at Vecna Cares and the Director of Partner Engagement at Dimagi, where she played a leading role expanding the user base for the digital health platform, CommCare.

 She holds a Masters in Public Health from Tufts University School of Medicine and a B.A. in International Relations and Community Health from Tufts University.